-A minimum of two working weeks full time (minimum 80 working hours) should be devoted exclusively to the study of pathology.
+A minimum of 80 hours (i.e. two weeks full time) should be devoted exclusively to the study of pathology.
 This requirement should be completed in blocks of time of no less than one week duration, and preferably the full two weeks full time.
-A Resident can have training in both clinical and gross pathology but must complete a minimum of one week of anatomical (gross) pathology in order for this part of their training to be accepted.
+A resident/trainee must complete a minimum of one week of anatomical (gross) pathology.
 It is not acceptable to complete this requirement through accumulation of individual days and half-days throughout the programme.
-The completed form confirming participation in the rotation must be signed off by the supervising diplomate as detailed in the programme's Training Element.

-Pathology training is required to make the Resident/trainee familiar with current techniques and interpretation of results in the veterinary laboratory.
+Pathology training is required to make the resident/trainee familiar with current techniques and interpretation of results in the veterinary laboratory.
 Participation, discussion and observation within the laboratory should lead to a deeper appreciation and understanding of the teamwork required by the pathologist, laboratory personnel and veterinary surgeon in providing for optimal patient care.
-The Resident/trainee is expected to be proactive in searching out opportunities, materials and expert tuition.
+The resident/trainee is expected to be proactive in searching out opportunities, materials and expert tuition.

-This part of the training should be supervised by a Diplomate of the ECVP/ECVCP or ACVP/ACVCP or (with the prior approval of the Credentials Committee) another recognised expert (See Element 4 for requirements).
-The Diplomate or recognised expert must be present for the duration of the Resident's training.
+This part of the study should be supervised by a Diplomate of the ECVP or ACVP or (with the prior approval of the Credentials Committee) another recognised expert.